Faleay/Faleay/README.md

 ## My repositories
-At the moment I have only one repository where I post my solutions to codewars, but later, as I learn programming, my mods for Minectaft and games on Godot will appear there
+At the moment I have only one repository where I post my solutions to codewars, but later, as I learn programming, my mods for Minectaft and games on bevy will appear there